ntustison/ANTsRNetExamples/README.md

 * Time differences on [MNIST example](https://github.com/ntustison/ANTsRNet/blob/master/Examples/mnist.R)
     * tensorflow-cpu on Mac Pro (Late 2013):  ~2100 seconds / epoch
     * tensorflow-gpu (the described set-up):  ~97 seconds / epoch
+* Since I ended up re-installing the NVIDIA drivers, I think I should have performed Step 3 before Step 2 in the Set-up above.
+* I had to revert back to older Xcode and command line tools (8.3.2) and then switch back.